junxit/us-congress-bills-114/metadata.md

 - 2016-03-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-03-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 116). (text: CR 3/14/2016 H1309)
 - 2016-03-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 2 (Roll no. 116).(text: CR 3/14/2016 H1309)
+- 2016-03-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 395.